 Five Basic Categories of Flashlights

 Keychain/EDC.
 Typically 3” or less in length, these flashlights are an essential part of one’s EDC (Everyday Carry) kit.
 Their small size allows you to stick them in your pocket, stash them in various bags, or — and this is the easiest, most foolproof option — attach to a keychain.
 With their low light, they are intended to be used as a backup or emergency flashlight, not your primary one.
-The plastic variety often runs on coil cell batteries, like what you’d find in a watch, so when it dies, you’re better off replacing it entirely versus going through the hassle of replacing the battery.
+The plastic variety often runs on coin cell batteries, like what you’d find in a watch, so when it dies, you’re better off replacing it entirely versus going through the hassle of replacing the battery.
 There are also some slightly higher-powered aluminum versions out there that will run on a single AA or AAA battery.
 In general, a keychain light won’t run you more than $10.

 Utility.
 This is what you’ll find in most houses as a general use flashlight.
 It’s not a serious light by any means.
 It’s probably lightweight, made of plastic, and gives off just enough light to get the job done.
 They’re cheap, and will last a few years for your most basic flashlight needs.